A Travel Guide to Puglia: Luxury Villas, Boutique Hotels & Authentic Experiences

 Northern Puglia encompasses coastal towns such as Bari, Monopoli and Polignano a Mare, but for me the crown jewel of the region is Valle d’Itria.
 The Itria Valley is home to what came to be my favorite towns in Puglia (more on that in a bit), as well as the iconic towns of Alberobello and Ostuni.
 Alberobello is best known for its stunning collection of trulli, the traditional Apulian style of whitewashed stone huts with beehive-like roofs.
 Trulli are found throughout the Itria Valley, and many villas available for rent - including the one we booked - are built in the trulli style.
 Another thing you’ll notice throughout the valley is lush greenery, a major distinction from the more barren landscapes further south.
 The juxtaposition of plentiful trees and striking trulli makes for idyllic scenery that I simply fell in love with.
 And while towns like Ostuni and Alberobello do not disappoint, my personal favorites were the smaller towns of Locorotondo and Cisternino.
 It’s important to note that even the larger and more famous cities of Ostuni and Alberobello didn’t feel particularly overcrowded; compared to Rome, Florence or Venice, they would seem close to empty.
 But Locorotondo and Cisternino were even more off the grid.

-We booked our villa in Cisternino with (uncharacteristically) very limited intel on the town.
+We returned to our same villa in Cisternino for the second year in a row.
+Last year, we’d booked it with (uncharacteristically) very limited intel on the town itself.
 Once I’d confirmed the arrangements I got a bit nervous, and asked some local industry friends for their input, and they advised it was a solid choice.
 But what we didn’t know until arriving was that Cisternino is actually quite the up and coming destination: Italy’s Prime Minister was summering there alongside us and Monica Belluci has a home there, as apparently many Italian celebrities do.
-During our trip, we rather serendipitously discovered that a pair of very stylish European parents of our daughters’ friends from school in Cape Town had a home just down the street from us, and they confidently confirmed that Cisternino is THE place in Italy to be.
+During our trip, we rather serendipitously discovered that a pair of very stylish European parents of our daughters’ friends from school in Cape Town had a home less than a mile away from us, and they confidently confirmed that Cisternino is THE place in Italy to be.
+This year it was like having our family staying down the road and made it extra special.

 Where to stay in Puglia